kind2-mc/kind2/doc/usr/content/1_input/2_native.md

+# Native Format

-# Concrete Syntax of The Kind 2 Native Format
+## Concrete Syntax of The Kind 2 Native Format

 The input format for Kind 2 is closely related to the [SMTLIB Format](http://smt-lib.org).
 The input consists of S-expressions, comments are delimited with `;;`.